 The development of violence from the progressives and left is just a natural extension of this coercive force.
 The only way to respond to it is through violence.
 It is impossible truly to believe that moral outrage over the political use of violence will somehow quell violence.
 Argument and reason are useless tools against blunt force.

 Those who utilise violence as a vehicle of threat do not care for the moral outrage their victims present.
 Instead, they insist on their moral outrage.
 It is their moralising and outrage that legitimises the progressives in their view that their enemy is pure evil.
-Their opposition to what they consider to be legitimate violence only makes their enemies guilty of the things they accuse them of.
-And even worse; it puts the right in a back-foot position from which they have to concede and appease progressives in their endless march of encroachment.
+Opposition to what progressive consider to be legitimate violence only proves their enemies guilty of the things they accuse them of.
+And even worse, it puts the right in a back-foot position from which they have to concede and appease progressives in their endless march of cultural encroachment.